lkesteloot/unsong/unsong-1.md

 When I made it back to Ithaca, I couldn’t resist stopping off in Ana’s room to check if Sarah had come up with any more Names in my absence.
 It hadn’t, which wasn’t really surprising—two in so short a time was a huge fluke—but my presence there at least had the effect of waking Ana up.
 She rubbed her eyes, griped at me for waking her—then, her tiredness melting away before the excitement of the occasion, told me to ensoul Bill’s computer already.

 I took the sleek MacBook out of my backpack, plugged it into the outlet, fired it up.
 I installed Llull.
 I disabled the Internet connections, not wanting to risk anything automatically updating and letting Bill know what we were doing.
-Then I spoke the Vital Name.
-“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
-I began.
-Then: “MEH-MEH-MEH-MEH-MEH-MEH.”
+Then I spoke the Vital Name. “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun...[/sc]” I began.
+Then: “[sc]Meh-meh-meh-meh-meh-meh.[/sc]”

 Nothing happened.